 Transistor Sizing and Biasing: Optimize transistor sizes and biasing conditions to achieve the desired performance-power trade-off.
-By adjusting transistor widths, lengths, and bias voltages, designers can balance speed, area, and power consumption according to the specific requirements of the target application.
+By adjusting transistor widths, lengths, and bias Prerna et at., voltages, designers can balance speed, area, and power consumption according to the specific requirements of the target application.